Netcracker/KubeMarine/documentation/internal/Patches.md

 git log --oneline -- kubemarine/patches | grep -v "Delete all patches after release"
 ```

-Below are actual templates for `InventoryOnlyPatch` and `RegularPatch` patches.
+Below are the actual templates for `InventoryOnlyPatch` and `RegularPatch` patches.
-See also some inline comments.
+Also see the inline comments.
 <details>
   <summary>Inventory only patch</summary>
 <pre>